bm-khan/Send-To-Discord/readme.txt

 The tool was designed for use with Discord webhooks, I have yet to test it with other services with webhooks that take incoming HTTP POST requests, like Slack.
-For references, HTTP Post request bodies have a format like so:
+For references, HTTP Post request have a format like so:

+Header:
+  "Content-Type": "application/json"

+Body:
-"content": [Content that you right-clcked]
-"username": [Username you added to the webhook, not sent in body if empty] "avatar_url": [Url of avatar you added to the webhook, not sent if empty]
+  "content": [Link to content that you right-clcked] "username": [Username you added to the webhook] "avatar_url": [Url of avatar you added to the webhook]